quantum-tinkerer/MeanFi/DESIGN.md

 For each momentum, the density is the Fermi function of `A = H(k) - mu Q`. `Q = I` normally; BdG uses the electron/hole charge diagonal.
 Filling searches use a bracket and verify the charge residual.
+A supplied chemical-potential guess is checked before constructing a bracket; an accepted guess needs only one charge evaluation.
 A small chemical-potential step alone does not establish convergence.

 Normal zero-temperature calculations use `FermiSimplex`. `UniformGrid` supports normal and BdG models, with direct diagonalization or positive-temperature sparse